Aaron98990/ways-of-the-game/restarts.md

 > - kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play
 > - taking a free kick from the wrong position to force a retake

-Taking a non-quick free kick in or near the penalty area, if a player significantly moves the ball to gain an advantage this is considered delaying the restart.
-Instead of giving a warning or card, it is usually better to move the ball in a sigificantlly worse position from the original position.

 Time-wasting often falls into this category.
 The referee must be aware that in close games, the winning team will try to go slower and should push the team to go faster.
 If they ignore those commands, the referee should not hesitate on punishing the offense.
 - [A player attempts to waste time by taking over 30 seconds to take a free kick and is cautioned.](https://www.youtube.com/watch?v=DDBtmd86jPc&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=10)
 - [The player keeps dribbling the ball although the restart belongs to the other team.
 The player is cautioned.](https://www.youtube.com/watch?v=IsPq6DlxrG0&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=18)